mkostacinska/MGD-Project/README.md

 ## Gameplay Tutorial :video_game: :
 ### Brief Game Introduction:
 The player is spawned on a sky island filled with enemies.
-The goal of the game is to collect three key objects (yellow cubes spread across the map) in order to unlock the bridge to the final island, as well as defeat all the enemies across all of the existing islands.
+The goal of the game is to collect three keys (spread across the map) in order to unlock the bridge to the final island, as well as defeat all the enemies across all of the existing islands.

 ### Controls (Keyboard and Mouse / Gamepad):